 - Impact of the incident is assessed.

 - Resolution is determined.
-In the event of violation of Student Guide to Campus Life policy, case is forwarded to Director of Student Conduct and adjudicated in accordance with the process outlined in the Student Guide to Campus Life.
-In the event of violation of HPU Employee Handbook policy, case is forwarded to direct supervisor and/or HR.
+In the event of a violation of the Student Guide to Campus Life policy, the case is forwarded to Director of Student Conduct and adjudicated in accordance with the process outlined in the Student Guide to Campus Life.
+In the event of a violation of the HPU Employee Handbook policy, the case is forwarded to the direct supervisor and/or HR.

 What are the ways to report a bias incident?